Docker for Linux

 port 55555—enables SMF data to pass through the container.

 To use additional services you must publish each corresponding port.
 For example, to pass AMQP encrypted traffic, you need to publish port 5671.
-For more information about the default ports used for each service, refer to Default Configuration for Software Message Brokers.
+For more information about the default ports used for each service, refer to Default Configuration for Software Event Brokers.

 Note: If you loaded the image from a compressed tar archive, replace